Niger :

 also known as the Bororo People,

-and Timia, Djado, etc.
+and Djado, etc.

 The most famous gathering point for the Gerewol is In-Gall in northwest Niger, where a large festival, market and series of clan meetings take place for both the Wodaabe and the pastoral Tuareg people.
 The actual dance event is called the Yaake, while other less famous elements—bartering over dowry, competitions or camel races among suitors—make up the week-long Guérewol.
 The Guérewol is found wherever Wodaabe gather: from Niamey, to other places the Wodaabe travel in their transhumance cycle, as far afield as Chad, northern Cameroon and Nigeria.